nedjoni/mlnworkidentification/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install necessary modules and libraries.
-Scripts are tested under Windows, by using [Anaconda](https://www.anaconda.com/), and also tested as working under Linux.
+Scripts are tested under Windows, by using of [Anaconda](https://www.anaconda.com/), and also tested to work under Linux.
 All necessary modules and libraries are listed in file requirements.txt, and can be installed using command:
 ```bash
 pip install -r requirements.txt